-Council Tax 2020/21 2019/20 Notes on interpretation of ratios In-year collection rate Council Tax income as a 95.96% This shows the % of Council Tax collected during the financial year that relates to bills issued for that year.
+Council Tax 2020/21 2019/20 Notes on interpretation of ratios In-year collection rate 95.96% This shows the % of Council Tax collected during the in-year concener rate 30.3070 30.3070 financial year that relates to bills issued for that year.
 It does not include collection of sums billed relating to previous financial years.
 The collection rate is stated on a line-by-line basis, adjusted for the impact of water-only debt in the joint collection of Council Tax and water charges.
-The indicator shows that the in-year collection levels dropped slightly, which reflects the economic impact of the COVID-19 pandemic on Council Tax collection, including rescheduling of recovery actions.
-This shows the proportion of total funding that is percentage of overall funding 24.40 /0 21.1070 derived from Council Tax, net of Council Tax Reduction Scheme (CTRS) support.
+The indicator shows that the in- year collection levels dropped slightly, which reflects the economic impact of the COVID-19 pandemic on Council Tax collection, including rescheduling of recovery actions.
+Council Tax income as a 24.48% 27.18% This shows the proportion of total funding that is percentage of overall funding derived from Council Tax, net of Council Tax Reduction Scheme (CTRS) support.
 While Council Tax levels increased by 4.79% in 2020/21, this was outweighed by the provision of significant additional (mainly COVID-related) funding during the year.
 Debt and Borrowing - Prudence Notes on interpretation of ratios Capital Financing Requirement £1,773.0m £1,676.2m The capital financing requirement represents the underlying need to borrow to fund expenditure on assets and shows an increase of around 6% during the year.
 Financing costs are provided for within the Council's Long-Term Financial Plan.
 Further details of the capital financing requirement can be seen in note 38 to the Financial Statements.
-External debt levels £1,594.5m £1,591.1m External debt levels include long-term commitments in respect of finance leases (mainly schools provided through PPP schemes) together with borrowing undertaken to finance capital expenditure.
-External debt levels are lower than the capital financing requirement as the Council has adopted a position of under borrowing, as set out in the Treasury Strategy.
-Debt and Borrowing - Affordabil ity Notes on interpretation of ratios Financing costs to net revenue stream - General Fund 6.83% 10.50% These ratios show the proportion of total revenue funding that is used to meet financing costs.
-In each case, the impact of the Loans Fund review and other Financing costs to net revenue stream - HRA 32.92% 37.65% treasury-related savings has reduced the nominator whilst, particularly in the case of the General Fund, receipt of additional funding has resulted in a significant increase in the denominator.
-Impact of capital investment on Council Tax -8.23% These ratios show incremental impact of financing costs, the increase or (decrease) in financing costs from the previous financial year, as a percentage of Impact of capital investment on house rents -4.59% -0.02% Council Tax, in respect of costs payable through the General Fund and house rents for the HRA.
+Estamal dabt levala C4 F04 Fm C4 F04 4ma External debt levels £1,594.5m £1,591.1m External debt levels include long-term commitments in respect of finance leases (mainly schools provided through PPP schemes) together with borrowing undertaken to finance capital expenditure. undertaken to imande capital expenditure.
+External debt levels are lower than the conital External debt levels are lower than the capital financing requirement as the Council has adopted a position of under borrowing, as set out in the Treasury Strategy.
+Debt and Borrowing - Affordabi lity Notes on interpretation of ratios Financing costs to net revenue 6.83% 10.50% · stream - General Fund I hese ratios show the proportion of total revenue funding that is used to meet financing costs.
+In each case, the impact of the Loans Fund review and other Financing costs to net revenue 32.92% 37.65% treasury-related savings has reduced the nominator stream - HRA whilst, particularly in the case of the General Fund, receipt of additional funding has resulted in a significant increase in the denominator.
+Impact of capital investment on -8.23% -0.95% These ratios show incremental impact of financing Council Tax costs, the increase or (decrease) in financing costs Impact of capital investment ar 4.500/ 0.000/ from the previous financial year, as a percentage of Impact of capital investment on -4.59% -0.02% Council Tax, in respect of costs payable through the house rents General Fund and house rents for the HRA.